What is a Revision Breast Augmentation?

 Breast implants are not designed to last a lifetime.
 They frequently need to be exchanged after 10-15 years.
-Reasons for exchange include rupture, malposition, or a desire for a change in size.
+Reasons for exchange include rupture, malposition, breast ptosis (nipple descent) or a desire for a change in size.
 Sometimes implants can develop capsular contracture, which is a thickening of the capsule around the implant.
-This is best treated with implant exchange and capsule excision.
+This is best treated with removal of the capsule and implant replacement, if desired.

-Who is a candidate for a Breast Implant Exchange?
+Who is a Candidate for Revision Breast Augmentation?

-- You may want to consider an implant exchange if:
+You may want to consider a revision breast augmentation if:

 - You would like to exchange your current implant for a larger or smaller size

 - You would like to change the position of your implant